NickolasBenakis/movienow/README.md

 ## Intro
-Movienow is a single page application that utilizes the [MovieDB API](https://developers.themoviedb.org/3) to allow you to browse movies, watch trailers, read reviews, and more.
+Movienow is a single page application that consumes the [MovieDB API](https://developers.themoviedb.org/3) to allow you to browse movies, watch trailers, read reviews, and more.
 It is developed entirely in vanilla JS.
 The only dependencies are a few Babel and Webpack packages required for transpiling / compiling.It is also ProgressiveWepApp, so you can explore movies from your phone as well offline!

 More specifically, the app allows you to: